-1. Introduction
+1 Introduction

-Virtualisation has become one of the key paradigms in Grid computing in recent years.
-It enables tailoring of Grid environments to the needs of their users in previously unprecedented way, thus making them more attractive for broader user communities.
+Advances of MetaCenter1, the Czech national Grid infrastructure, are coupled with virtualisation concepts and technologies in the last years.
+Virtualisation enables tailoring of Grid environments to the needs of their users in previously unprecedented way, making them more attractive for broader user communities.